-The Neptune Township Planning Board, at the time of site plan review and without formal amendment to this Plan, may approve modifications from the standards set forth herein if deemed to be in the interest of project implementation and in furtherance of the Ocean Grove North End Redevelopment Plan, so long as such waivers or deviations are not inconsistent with the requirements and limitations specified in Item No. 7 in the "Planning Board Review Process" section of this Plan.
+The Neptune Township Planning Board, at the time of site plan review and without the necessity for formal amendment to this Plan, may approve reasonable modifications from the standards set forth herein if deemed to be in the interest of project implementation and in furtherance of the Ocean Grove North End Redevelopment Plan, so long as such waivers or deviations are not inconsistent with the requirements and limitations specified in Item No. 7 in the "Planning Board Review Process" section of this Plan or the negotiated Redevelopment Agreement.